brainstormforce/simple-stripe-payments/README.md

 The Really Simple Stripe Payments plugin allows you to accept credit card payments via Stripe payment gateway on your WordPress site easily.

-It has a simple shortcode that lets you put Stripe ayment form anywhere on your site for a product or service.
+It has a simple shortcode that lets you put Stripe payment form anywhere on your site for a product or service.
 You can accept donation via Stripe also.

 You can accespt custom payment from the user, with payment and payment dscriptions.